 Eviction in Illinois during COVID-19

-The Illinois State Eviction Moratorium is active through July 24, 2021
+The Illinois State Eviction Moratorium is in Place through October 3

-On July 14, he announced that eviction filings against those covered by the moratorium can begin again on August 1, though enforcement of eviction orders against those covered cannot be carried out until after August 31.
+On July 14, Governor Pritzker announced that eviction filings against those covered by the Illinois state moratorium can begin again on August 1.

 In addition, on July 15, the Illinois Supreme Court announced a revised order concerning residential evictions.
-Timed to coincide with the resumption of eviction filings effective August 1, the amended order provides for a one-month period in which judges in county courts will temporarily stay residential eviction proceedings against covered persons and will refer newly filed cases to programs providing ERA.
+Timed to coincide with the resumption of eviction filings effective August 1, the amended order provides for a period in which judges in county courts will temporarily stay residential eviction proceedings against certain covered persons and will refer newly filed cases to programs providing ERA.
+The most recent amendment to the order extends the temporary stay until October 3.

 Tens of thousands of families and individuals face eviction in Illinois each year.
 56,948 eviction cases were filed against Illinois tenants in 2016, and 46% of those case resulted in evictions.